Pexels Ketut Subiyanto 4126694

 Complexity of the Issues

-In order to effectively represent yourself in a domestic proceeding you need a detailed understanding of several areas of law.
+In order to effectively represent yourself in a domestic proceeding in Colorado you need a detailed understanding of several areas of law.
 Just to name a few, you’d need thorough knowledge of:

-Well crafted and thorough courses could provide some level of understanding in some of these areas, but law schools teach separate semester-long classes covering the basics of: the rules of evidence; civil procedure; trial advocacy; and family law.
+Well crafted and thorough courses could provide some level of understanding in some of these areas, but the fact of the matter is that law schools teach separate semester-long classes covering the basics of: the rules of evidence; civil procedure; trial advocacy; and family law.
 Plus family law attorneys have years of experience during which they continually study those same topics and hone their skills.

 State Specific Law/Rules

 Domestic matters (such as parenting time/decision making rights, division of assets and debts, child support, and maintenance) are all determined by state law.
-That means that the specific law that directs the court on how to address those items are different here in Colorado than they are in Texas, California, Florida, and every other state.
-While general ideas may be similar among some states and the US Supreme Court has established some overarching standards that all state laws concerning domestic matters must follow, states are left to themselves to determine what laws govern domestic cases in their state and how issues brought before a domestic court should be addressed.
+That means that the specific laws that direct the court on how to address those items are different here in Colorado than they are in Texas, California, Florida, and any other state.
+While general ideas may be similar among some states and the US Supreme Court has established some overarching standards that all state laws concerning domestic matters must conform to, states are left to themselves to determine what laws govern domestic cases in their state and how issues brought before a domestic court should be addressed.

 The takeaway: It’s a huge red flag if the person/company that’s supposed to be helping you learn how to represent yourself is not based in your state or knowledgable about your state’s laws.
-Just like you wouldn’t call the Michigan DMV to renew your license in New York, you can’t rely on an attorney that isn’t licensed in your state to understand the relevant laws and provide you with much useful help with your case because they won’t know how exactly courts in your state handle domestic cases.
+Just like you wouldn’t call the Michigan DMV to renew your license in New York, you can’t rely on an attorney for useful help with your domestic case if they aren’t licensed in your state.
 Not to mention attorneys are prohibited from providing any actual legal advice in a state where they are not licensed to practice.

-“Just like you wouldn’t call the Michigan DMV to renew your license in New York, you can’t rely on an attorney that isn’t licensed in your state to understand the relevant laws and provide you with much useful help…”
+“Just like you wouldn’t call the Michigan DMV to renew your license in New York, you can’t rely on an attorney for useful help with your domestic case if they aren’t licensed in your state.”

-Best Interests of the Child and Case by Case Analysis
+Best Interests of the Child is a Case by Case Analysis

 Colorado courts determine domestic issues related to children based on the best interests of the child.
 C.R.S. §14-10-124 lays out some specific factors that the court should consider when determining the best interests of the child, but the statute also gives the court wide discretion to consider all factors (whether specifically listed in the statute or not) that go to the best interest of the child.
 The outcome of domestic cases heavily depends on the specific circumstances of the case, and how the case needs to be handled can vary wildly from one case to the next.